ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 ## Using IPFS in Opera for Android

-IPFS support is enabled by default, so as a user you don't need to do anything to turn it on.
+IPFS support is enabled by default, so as a user you don’t need to do anything to turn it on.

 ![Screenshots of entering an ipfs:// address in Opera for Android, and loading it.](https://i.imgur.com/xcCQtrT.png)